Kharmela Mindanao

 Cybersecurity | Windows Operating System

-In this article, we'll discuss what each pro and con means for using Windows Defender, and the performance of Windows Defender in 2021.
-By the end of this article, you’ll be able to know the pros and cons of Windows Defender, and if you should use it for your company.
+By the end of this article, you’ll be able to know the pros and cons of Windows Defender and if you should use it for your company.

 Pros of Windows Defender